MrGreensWorkshop/MrGreen-JekyllTheme/README.md

 <!-- outline-end -->

 I was going to make my website and thought if I did it as a template, I could share it with the open source community.
 That's why I decided to build it as a theme.
-I've worked so hard to make this possible so I'm happy if you consider [supporting me](#you-can-support-my-work).
+I've worked so hard to make this possible, so please consider [supporting my work](#you-can-support-my-work).
 Thanks.

 ### Features